plone/plone.api/README.rst

 .. topic:: Overview

-    The :mod:`plone.api` is an elegant and simple API, built for humans wishing to develop with Plone.
+    The ``plone.api`` is an elegant and simple API, built for humans wishing to develop with Plone.

     It comes with *cookbook*-like documentation and step-by-step instructions